 Within the Penn State Behrend community, Brock lectures on religion in a variety of courses, including Comparative Religion, Religion in American Life and Thought, and Introduction to Islam.
 In 2000, he founded the college’s Institute on the American Dream at Penn State Behrend and continues to serve as the Institute’s director.
 The Institute’s mission is to organize academic and community programs examining The American Dream through literature, sociology, race and economics while trying to establish a vision for the future.

-In addition, Brock is an advisory board member of CORE, The Susan Hirt Hagen Youth Research Center and co-vice chair and founding board member of the Young People’s Chorus of Erie.
+In addition, Brock is an advisory board member of CORE, the Susan Hirt Hagen Center for Community Outreach, Research and Evaluation, and co-vice chair and founding board member of the Young People’s Chorus of Erie.
 CORE and YPC Erie are major outreach initiatives of the School of Humanities and Social Sciences.

 Kay Hardesty Logan ’99H